-Prerequisite: TMJ3C2 or TMW3E1
+Prerequisite: TMJ3C2

-Manufacturing Technology TMW4E1 Grade 12 Workplace
+Manufacturing Technology Grade 12

+TMW4E1 Workplace

-This project-driven, hands-on course builds on students' experiences in manufacturing technology.
-Students will further develop knowledge and skills related to the use of engine lathes, milling machines, welding machines, and other related tools and equipment as they design and fabricate solutions to a variety of technological challenges in manufacturing.
+This project-driven, hands-on course builds on students' experiences in manufacturing Prerequisite: None technology.
+Students will further develop knowledge and skills related to the use of welding machines and other related tools and equipment as they design and fabricate SHSM Transportation Technology: Auto Service (2 Credits) solutions to a variety of technological challenges in manufacturing.
 Students may have opportunities to acquire industry-standard training and certification.
-Students will expand their awareness of environmental and societal issues and of career opportunities in the manufacturing industry.
+Students will ex- This course enables students to develop technical knowledge and skills as they study, test, the manufacturing industry.

-Prerequisite: TMW3E1
+Prerequisite: TMW3E1 or TMJ3C/E2 or TMJ3CX